Strategy & Best Practices

 9. Keep your free trials simple

-A simple three-step activation that requires light registration (an email address and a password) is significantly more inviting.
+A simple three-step activation that requires light registration (an email address and a password) is significantly more inviting to potential customers when selling B2B SaaS.
 You can keep the momentum going by setting up a series of communications to engage with your customers as the trial progresses.
 This can drive anywhere from a 20 to 40 percent conversion rate from free to paid.

 10. Keep SaaS sales out of internal silos